arturonline/docs/ms/xamarin/SkiaSharp/Transforms/Translate.md

 # Translate

 Transform shifts graphical objects in the horizontal and vertical directions.
+The translate transform can move a graphical object from one location to another.

 The Translate method in `SKCanvas` has two parameters that cause subsequently drawn graphics objects to be shifted horizontally and vertically: